criblio/aws-quickstart-cribl-logstream/README.md

 ## Feedback
 Please submit feedback, feature ideas or report bugs using the [Issues](https://github.com/amiracle/quick-start-cribl/issues) section of this GitHub repository.
 If you would like to submit code, please review the Quick Start Contributor's Guide.

+## Remove Deployment

+Once you have tested this deployment and would like to remove these artifacts from your deployment, simply remove / delete the CloudFormation template starting with the `cribl-cloudtrail-sqs-s3`, `cribl-vpc-sqs-s3`, then `cribl-distributed`.
+You will probably need to remove S3 buckets manually.
+First empty the buckets and then delete them.

 ## Additional resources

 ### Cribl Resources